On the distribution of the Picard ranks of the reductions of a $K3$ surface: The jump character

 The ramification sextic allows 18 tritangent lines of the type $X_i + \zeta_{12}^m X_j = 0$, for $m$~odd.
-The~components of their preimages do not yet generate the geometric Picard group, not even up to finite index.
-They~do, however, together with the preimages of the conics of the type $\smash{X_i X_j + \frac{\zeta_6^m}{\sqrt[3]{2}} X_k^2 = 0}$, which are six times tangent to the ramification~sextic.
+Furthermore,~the 18 conics of type $\smash{X_i X_j + \frac{\zeta_6^m}{\sqrt[3]{2}} X_k^2 = 0}$ are six times tangent to the ramification~sextic.
+The~irreducible components of the preimages of these curves together generate the geometric Picard group up to finite index.
+Working with the tritangents alone, one would end up with a sublattice that is not of full~rank.